saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#digitalcontenturlcreate">DigitalContentUrlCreate</a></td>
 <td>

-Generate new url to digital content.
+Generate new URL to digital content.

 </td>
 </tr>